paraspell/docs/docs/api/xcmP.md

 Instead of `0x84fc49ce30071ea611731838cc7736113c1ec68fbc47119be8a0805066df9b2b`

 ### Parachain chain to Relay chain (UMP)
 The following endpoint constructs Parachain to Relay chain XCM message.
-This message is constructed by providing the `from` parameter.

 **Endpoint**: `POST /x-transfer`

    - **Parameters**:
      - `from` (Inside JSON body): (required): Represents the Parachain from which the assets will be transferred.
+     - `to` (Inside JSON body): (required): Represents the Relay chain to which the assets will be transferred.
-     - `amount` (Inside JSON body): (required): Specifies the amount of assets to transfer.
-It should be a numeric value.
+     - `currency` (Inside JSON body): (required): Specifies the currency and amount of assets to transfer.
      - `address` (Inside JSON body): (required): Specifies the address of the recipient.
      - `xcmVersion` (Inside JSON body): (optional): Specifies manually selected XCM version if pre-selected does not work.
 Format: Vx - where x = version number eg. V4.